Big Game Hunting

 NOTE: The black bear licence is valid in both spring and fall seasons.
 Only one black bear may be harvested per year.

 It is illegal to purchase more than one bear licence in the same hunting year.

-- It is illegal to kill a cub (25 Kilograms or less) or a female bear with cubs.
+- It is illegal to kill a cub (approximately 20.5 kg or 45 lbs.) or a female bear with cubs.